 “I will prepare myself and head after it,” Ardyn promised.

 “Be safe and well,” Aelrindel said.
-“Also keep in mind, if the beast does continue to head north, do not forget where the border of the aria’una lies.
+“However, if the beast does continue to head north, do not forget where the border of the aria’una lies.
 You must try to catch the beast before it wanders there.”

-He headed back to his hut and packed his gear, along with his bow and quiver.
-Then Ardyn headed out and made his way to the forest floor below, down several bridges and rope ladders.
-When he finally stepped upon solid ground, he turned to see his eldest daughter, Myria, and her mother, Celaena.
+He returned to his hut and packed his gear, along with his bow and quiver before heading out again.
+After he had descended back to the ground, he turned to see his eldest daughter, Myria, and her mother, Celaena.

 “Going off again so soon?”
 Celaena asked.
 “You never do like to remain here for long, not even to spend time with your children, do you?
 How long will you be gone this time?”